-Testicular cancer is divided into two major categories: seminoma and non-seminomatous germ cell tumors.
-Non-seminomatous tumors are further classified as pure or mixed tumors.
-Tumors containing both seminomatous and non-seminomatous components are regarded as non-seminomatous germ cell tumors for treatment purposes.
+Tumors of germ cell origin account for approximately 95% of all testicular cancers.
+Germ cell tumors can be divided into two major categories: seminoma and non-seminomatous germ cell tumors.
+Non-seminomatous tumors may occur as pure (a single histological type) or mixed tumors.
+Tumors containing both seminomatous and non-seminomatous components are regarded as mixed non-seminomatous germ cell tumors.